jfguan/stoody-public/README.md

 # Stoody!
 Unproductively study with friends

 Ever wondered where daddy eric is smashing kids with lucina forward smash?
 If Alex is doing 388 or photoshopping people bald?
-Or if Ameya is laughing(not sure in joy or pain) at 482 or if michelle is purposefully dirtying those v i n t a g e sneaks instead of studying LIKE YOU SHOULD BE youve come to the right place.
+Or if Ameya is laughing(not sure in joy or pain) at 482 or if michelle is purposefully dirtying those v i n t a g e sneaks youve come to the right place.

 ### Installing/Prerequisites